gabriel-p-artcls/17-04_mc-catalog/README.md

     LMC, [18.3, 18.701, 0.05].
   - Best fit: Dolphin + Knuth binning.

+* `asteca_output.dat`

+  Result of the 1st run, combined first and second batch of processing.

+* `asteca_output_1st_analysis.dat`

+  Analysis of the above output file were those clusters marked for a re-process in the 2nd run are marked.

 ### `2nd_run/`

 Second batch of data for 83 clusters (60 LMC, 23 SMC) from the 1st run,